bhashkarsharma/my-site-3-wintersmith/contents/articles/2016-03-31-chrome-autofill-and-payment-gateways/index.md

 ![](/media/posts/card-wallet.jpg)

 I've been using this feature for a while and it is pretty useful.
-All you need to do is enter your CCV/CVV number when prompted by the browser.
+All you need to do is enter your CVV number when prompted by the browser.

 I became so used to autofilling this information that I never looked at the value in the fields, trusting that Chrome would do the right thing, and expecting that the sites would too.
 Turns out I was wrong.